-The ToC should follow APA 7th edition formatting.
-Check out this site or the JWU JWU ONLINE Writing Resources Style Guides for more information.
+The ToC should follow APA Manual 7th ed. formatting.
+Check out this site or the JWU CPS Writing Resources Style Guides for more information.
 Also Microsoft offers a great resource page that explains how to easily insert and format a ToC into your work.